 None of the alternatives under consideration are expected to adversely impact species or critical habitat listed under the Endangered Species Act (ESA).
 Removing the four snapper grouper species addressed in this action would not alter the way in which the snapper grouper fishery is prosecuted in terms of gear types used or areas fished; nor would any of the alternatives substantially increase or decrease fishing effort.
-Therefore, no impacts on ESA-listed species or designated critical habitat thereof are anticipated as a result of this action (see Section 3.2.4 for a detailed description of ESA-listed species and critical habitat in the action area).
+Therefore, no impacts on ESA-listed species or designated critical habitat thereof are anticipated as a result of this action (see

+Section 3.2.4 for a detailed description of ESA-listed species and critical habitat in the action area).

 The essential fish habitat (EFH) provisions of the Magnuson-Stevens Act require NMFS, regional fishery management councils, and other federal agencies to identify and protect important marine and anadromous fish habitat.
 In the regulatory context, one of the most important provisions for conserving fish habitat is the consultation required by federal agencies involved in permitting, funding, or undertaking actions that may adversely impact EFH.
 At its most basic, an EFH consultation consists of a federal agency providing NMFS with an EFH assessment, NMFS responding with EFH conservation recommendations followed by the federal agency's written response to the recommendations.
 In accordance with the regulations, EFH is identified and described for each major life-stage of every species managed under the Magnuson-Stevens Act.
 The effectiveness of EFH conservation recommendations can be strengthened when a habitat type (or parcel) is identified and described as EFH for multiple species as well as multiple life-stages of multiple species.
-As species are removed from management under the Magnuson-Stevens Act individual habitat types (or parcels) also lose the associated EFH identification and description for those species and life-stages.
+As species are removed from management under the Magnuson-Stevens Act, individual habitat types (or parcels) also lose the associated EFH identification and description for those species and life-stages.
 Preferred Alternatives 2-5 would preclude NMFS from identifying habitats as "essential fish habitat" for the four snapper grouper species for future EFH consultations.
 While the ecological importance of a habitat type (or parcel) remains the same, the effectiveness of future EFH consultations for those habitat types (and parcels) may be diminished because of the reduced relative value and importance of that habitat to federally managed species.
 In other words, the same species and species life-stages still rely on the same habitat type (or parcel) for "spawning, breeding, feeding, and growth to maturity" but fewer of them would be managed under the Magnuson-Stevens Act.
 Therefore, Preferred Alternatives 2-5 of this action may result in some low level of indirect adverse impact on the biological environment, specifically related to EFH and the EFH consultation process.
+However, EFH for the four snapper grouper species proposed for removal from the Snapper Grouper FMP overlaps with other snapper grouper species that are managed under the FMP by the South Atlantic Council.